Jenisch/ExileCraft-v0.1-a/README.md

 4. **Build your item**
    * In the GUI, pick a base from the left column to review its tags, influence, and crafting tips.
   * Browse compatible affixes (or toggle the checkbox to explore every mod).
-Compatibility now evaluates the same spawn-weight logic used by the game, so influenced or tag-gated modifiers appear exactly when their prerequisites are met.
+Each entry shows its stat text, spawn weighting snippet, and alteration odds, so you can compare options before committing.
 Double-click to add them to your prefix/suffix wishlist, then press **Generate plan**.
+  * Generated plans now start with a checklist you can tick off in-game, followed by step-by-step instructions that call out deterministic crafting options, recommended currencies, and the actual 1-in-X odds for Alteration attempts.
    * Prefer the CLI?
 Follow the prompts to enter the numeric choices and receive the plan in stylised panels.

 ## Build a Windows executable